 The patriarch could no longer restrain his feelings, but broke out in the language of reproach, saying, "You are a worthless fellow, obstinately bent on maintaining your folly.
 I give you to understand that I am clear of your guilt.
 You will not be taught, but love to shew your contempt of the cross, and of the worship of the images, whose worship is only in honour of those to whose memory they are set up, and who laboured and died in the service of Christ."
 Asaad replied, "With regard to worshipping such things as these, it is said, 'Thou shalt worship the Lord thy God, and him only shalt thou serve;' and as to those who laboured and shed their blood for the Saviour, they are above our honours, for they have gone to inherit unspeakable glory in their master's presence."
-The patriarch was more than ever, and taking off his slipper, beat both him and the priest, and drove the latter from the room, and locked the door.
+The patriarch was more angry than ever, and taking off his slipper, beat both him and the priest, and drove the latter from the room, and locked the door.

 After six days of additional confinement, the friendly priest again procured his release from his prison, and obtained the favour of taking the entire oversight of him.
 In this condition the persecuted man remains.
 May the Most High grant him speedy deliverance.